gribanj/terraform-azure-resource-group/README.md

 }
 ```

-The create variable is a flag to determine whether the resource group should be created.
-If create is true, the resource group is created.
-If create is false, the module will try to fetch the data of an existing resource group with the same name.
+`create` variable is a flag to determine whether the resource should be created.
+If create is true, the resource is created.
+If create is false, the module will try to fetch the data of an existing resource with the same name.

 ## Ternary Operator